JayMcConnon/DSS-Bot/docs/guide/README.md

 ::: warning Note about some commands
-You will need to run most commands relating to saving values against your discord server, from within a text channel within your discord channel.
+You will need to run most commands relating to saving values against your discord server, from within a text channel within your discord server.

+This includes:
+- Server Add
+- Server Delete
+- Server Query
+- Moderation commands

 If you don't want to spam your users, i suggest creating a channel to interact with your bot with non public permissions.
 :::